libermans/coopyright-license/README.md

 [Русский](README.ru.md)

-David Liberman and Daniil Liberman intend to use the license made in the framework of the head branch of this project in their future projects and have made a prepayment towards the future commission for the use of the license in the amount of 300 ETH to Wallet [id3].
+David Liberman and Daniil Liberman intend to use the license made in the framework of the head branch of this project in their future projects and will made a prepayment towards the future commission for the use of the license in the amount of 150 ETH to the Project Wallet (0xEE14B2473F9c1883f203a9EaaE0F9C8B109dD16a).
 These funds can be used immediately to compensate the contributions of Contributors to this project.
 Compensation of the personal contribution of time is postponed until the completion of the first version of the license and will be carried out together with compensation for the unpaid contributions of other Contributors to the master branch of this project (in proportion to the unpaid contribution for the moment).